smeghen/mathstables/README.md

- Encountered an issue with the Subtraction equations.
+ Encountered an issue with the Division equations.
 During some testing found that the random number generation would throw out a 0 from time to time.
 As you can’t divide 0 by a number and it is not part of the division tables this is technically an error in the game.
 I figured out that the problem was with my formula:

     if(choice === "Division"){